How to Make 2026 Your Best Year Yet for Retirement Savings

 Tap into the expanded employer Roth match

-Employers can now designate matching contributions straight to your Roth 401(k) under SECURE 2.0 — a feature that's been available since late 2022 but is gaining traction in 2026 as plans fully support it.
 Previously, matches were always pre-tax.
 Now, you can elect a Roth 401(k), meaning the "free money" grows tax-free forever with no required minimum distributions (RMDs) needed.
-Plus, the match vests immediately.
+The match vests immediately.
 For high earners, this pairs very well with Roth catch-ups.

 Embrace emergency and penalty-free withdrawal rules

-The SECURE 2.0 Act allows you to withdraw up to $1,000 per year from retirement accounts for personal or family emergencies (repaid over three years), use hardship withdrawals without the need for documentation, take up to $22,000 penalty-free after a federally declared disaster or access up to $10,000 if you are a victim of domestic abuse — all without the usual 10% early-withdrawal penalty.
-These rules can give you the confidence to maximize contributions, knowing that emergencies won't result in costly penalties.
+The SECURE 2.0 Act allows you to withdraw up to $1,000 per year from retirement accounts for personal or family emergencies (repaid over three years), use hardship withdrawals without the need for documentation, take up to $22,000 penalty-free after a federally declared disaster or access up to $10,000 if you're a victim of domestic abuse.
+This can all be done without the usual 10% early-withdrawal penalty.

-However, if you take money out early for other reasons, generally before age 59-½, you'll typically face a 10% penalty plus taxes.
-This applies to most retirement plans, including IRAs, 401(k)s, and similar accounts, although some exceptions exist.
+However, if you take money out early for other reasons, generally before age 59½, you'll typically face a 10% penalty plus taxes.
+This applies to most retirement plans, including IRAs, 401(k)s and similar accounts, although some exceptions exist.

 Fortify your retirement against economic challenges in 2026

-The 2026 retirement landscape may not feel entirely comfortable.
+The 2026 retirement landscape might not feel entirely comfortable.
 A record number of baby boomers are retiring, household budgets are still reeling from higher prices, and Social Security is also struggling.
 Rather than hoping for the best, the smartest savers are taking action to fortify their retirement, rather than treating it as an afterthought.

-Bruce Maginn, an advisor at Solomon Financial, offers this advice.
 “Consider updating your W-4 withholdings early in 2026 to free up extra cash.
 A refund at tax time isn’t a bonus; it just means you’ve been loaning money, interest-free, to the federal government.
 Find your break-even point.
 This will allow for a small bump in your take-home pay, all of which you can allocate toward retirement savings.”

-- Next, make 2026 the year you review your portfolio and ask yourself what would happen if stocks dropped 30% right after you retire?
+- Next, make 2026 the year you review your portfolio and ask yourself what would happen if stocks dropped 30% right after you retire.
 Maginn suggests that quarterly portfolio rebalancing can help with retirement savings.
 “Selling when something is high, and purchasing when something is low, can help when it comes to returns.”
 Free tools from Kiplinger can help you calculate your savings goals or determine how much you'll need in retirement.

 - Milan recommends contributing to an HSA in 2026.
 “Treat an HSA like a retirement savings tool by investing early and often so that you can use it later in life for medical expenses when medical bills will likely be higher.
-An HSA offers the holy grail of triple tax benefits where contributions are pre-tax, the funds grow tax-free, and withdrawals are tax-free when used for healthcare.”
+An HSA offers the holy grail of triple tax benefits where contributions are pre-tax, the funds grow tax-free, and withdrawals are tax-free when used for health care.”

 Set yourself up for a great 2026

 Milan offers these final words of advice to set yourself up for the best year yet in 2026.
-Review strategies that can provide additional tax benefits like Roth conversions and tax-loss harvesting.
+Review strategies that can provide additional tax benefits such as Roth conversions and tax-loss harvesting.
 Also, review whether it makes sense to itemize your deductions again now because with the larger SALT cap, which was increased to $40,000 annually through 2028, itemizing may now be beneficial, especially for those living in high tax areas.”

-And, so nothing gets left on the table, set calendar reminders: April 15 (IRA deadline), October 15 (extension, plus final 2025 Solo 401(k) contribution), December 31 (final 2026 contributions), and if you’re turning 62 to 70 in 2026, consider when to apply for your Social Security.
+So nothing gets left on the table, set calendar reminders: April 15 (IRA deadline), October 15 (extension, plus final 2025 Solo 401(k) contribution), December 31 (final 2026 contributions), and if you’re turning 62 to 70 in 2026, consider when to apply for your Social Security.

 Related content